7 Sales Commission Structures (& How to Decide What’s Best for Your Team)

 Studies show that companies paying competitively at the 75th percentile or higher have 50% less sales turnover.
 In some cases, paying more could end up saving you money in the long term.

 Here are some common sales commission options to consider, and how you can choose the one that’s best for your team.

-Click here to download our pre-programmed spreadsheet to calculate the total compensation amount for each type of commission structure.
+Download our sales commission calculator here for a pre-programmed spreadsheet to calculate the total compensation amount for each type of commission structure.

 1. 100% Commission